bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/MM_AuditFindings.md

 - **Status:** **Missing.
 Critical.**
 - **Action:** Must be repaired after the audit.
 Further tracing of item manager logic will be done when those managers are reviewed in detail.

+#### [Critical] AI Combat Behavior (handleAIAction) (**Critical**)
+- **Missing in new:** No server-side AI combat/turn logic (e.g., handleAIAction, standardAction, angryAction, lowHealthAction) in EncounterManagerServer.
+NPCs/entities do not act on their own.
+- **Exists in old:** Fully implemented in old EncounterManager.js using aiBehavior from CharacterTypes.js.
+- **Repair required:** Port AI turn logic (handleAIAction and all aiBehavior types) to the server.
+Ensure all enemy/NPC actions are server-driven and routed through MM.

 #### [Add further findings below as audit continues]

 ---